 We ended our month in the best way, a World Showcase Day.

 I had parents who chose to participate choose a country that I had compiled recipes from.
-Parents and were invited to join us for a potluck taste test around the world.
+Parents and families were invited to join us for a potluck taste test around the world.

 Parents could research and make their recipe from a desired country, or use ones that I provided.
 It was a lot of fun and very yummy!
 It added a layer to the entire month: Tasting the different countries.